 Which companies are building RPA ecosystems?

 Additionally, emerging RPA companies are building innovative solutions serving different segments of the market.
 While they are not market leaders today, they could be the companies to define the market in the next 5-10 years.
 For example, Python is one of the most popular and fastest growing developing languages but RPA tools built with Python are relatively limited.
-An emerging RPA company, Argos Labs built their RPA platform on Python so Python libraries can easily be embedded into Argos Labs’ RPA solutions.

 We examined the marketplaces so far, developers contributing to them and their traction in our article on RPA marketplaces.